-It is interesting to note that \cite{rajaram} the Berry phase has a connection to the phase discovered by Pancharatnam \cite{pancha}.
-In fact, both the phases can be described under the same platform \cite{samuel}.
-Unlike the Berry phases obtained in above work, recently it has been established \cite{mehta} that Pancharatnam phase can appear in detection probabilities and hence can be observed directly even in an effective two flavor approximation.
-However, none of the work considered the effects of gravity in the calculations; whether the interaction of spinors and then neutrinos with gravitational field brings any effect in it or not.
-This issue particularly arises due to the fact that neutrinos interacting with background gravity may not preserve CPT \cite{bm1,bm2}, which may be shown as a natural candidate for governing the Berry phase even in the evolution of neutrinos due to the split of dispersion energy between neutrino and antineutrino.
-Indeed within the pure standard model of particle physics, the neutrino oscillations can not be understood and hence relaxing the CPT conservation through gravitational interaction is one of the natural steps forward to beyond standard model.
-While the Berry phase arises in the presence of nonstandard matter-neutrino interactions, neutrino spin and magnetic field interactions, it is a natural question if the coupling between spin of neutrino and in general spinor and spin connection to the background gravity generates any geometric effect.
+It is interesting to note that~\cite{rajaram} the Berry phase has a connection to the phase discovered by Pancharatnam~\cite{pancha}.
+In~fact, both of the phases can be described under the same platform~\cite{sam}.
+Unlike~the Berry phases obtained in the above work, it has however been established~\cite{mehta} that Pancharatnam phase can appear in detection probabilities and hence can be observed directly even in an effective two-flavor approximation. {{There are many other explorations over the years in various contexts of geometric phase and entanglement in neutrinos, including those with CPT violation and fluctuating matter, non-linear refraction, magnetic field, dissipative matter, etc. } \cite{new1,new2,new3,new4,new5,new6,new7,new8}.}

+However, none of the works {above} considered the effects of gravity in the calculations, {{except~one}~\cite{new8} {which considered Newtonian self-gravitational interaction;}} whether the interaction of spinors and then neutrinos with gravitational field causes any effect or not.~This issue particularly arises due to the fact that neutrinos interacting with background gravity may not preserve CPT~\cite{bm1,bm2}, which may be shown as a natural candidate for governing the Berry phase, even in the evolution of neutrinos due to the split of dispersion energy between neutrino and antineutrino.
+Indeed, within the pure standard model of particle physics, the~neutrino oscillations cannot be understood and hence relaxing the CPT conservation through gravitational interaction is one of the natural steps forward to beyond standard model.
+While the Berry phase arises in the presence of non-standard matter-neutrino interactions, neutrino spin and magnetic field interactions, it is a natural question if the coupling between spin of neutrino and in general spinor and spin connection to the background gravity generates any geometric~effect.